soosap/saronia-ui/README.md

 yarn install

 # Create a branch to work with following this pattern:
-git checkout -b 'pill' origin/master
+git checkout -b 'feature/subtitle' origin/master

 # Start storybook using the following command
 yarn run storybook